nmshd/documentation/_docs_explore/43-consumption-layer.md

 ## Data Log

-Data received or sent via messages is tracked by the consumption layer.
+Data received or sent via Messages is tracked by the consumption layer.
 Thus it is possible to see which contact received which data (usually attributes) of the identity and what data was sent to the identity by its contacts.

-This is required to synchronize changes of attributes of an identity to all contacts who have receive the attribute in the past, e.g. send a message to contacts who already have my private address that the address needs to be change to a new one beginning of next month.
+This is required to synchronize changes of attributes of an identity to all contacts who have receive the attribute in the past, e.g. send a Message to contacts who already have my private address that the address needs to be change to a new one beginning of next month.